-Essential Tips to Enhance your customers' drinking experience
+5 Tips to Enhance your customers' drinking experience

+With many venues operating at reduced capacity for the forseeable, it's important to make sure drinks are being served efficiently.
 Speed often requires experience with your movements eventually becoming second nature, but being organised and efficient in the way that you work will also help with speed.
 Keep these tips in mind:

 - Prepping the bar according to the way you like to work will help you to work more efficiently.